NissesSenap/k8s-quick-wins-demo/DEMO.md

 To make sure that all users set a default request help them with it.

-Now a days you can resize pods without [restart](https://kubernetes.io/docs/tasks/configure-pod-container/resize-container-resources//) which makes VPA in auto mode even more interesting.
+In 1.27 (alpha) you can resize pods without [restart](https://kubernetes.io/docs/tasks/configure-pod-container/resize-container-resources//) which makes VPA in auto mode even more interesting.

 ## 4 disable service account token